Water Softener Differences: Timered vs. On Demand

 Upflow or Downflow - What's the Difference?

 Metered softeners save on salt, water, and money with minimal maintenance.
-Metered Upflow Genesis 2 Duos are advanced systems with proven reliability and long warranties.
+Metered upflow Genesis water softeners, like the Genesis 2 Duo Platinum, are advanced systems with proven reliability and long warranties.
 With over 1 million of these tanks sold and zero defects, its history of durability speaks for itself.
 And as a "set and forget" system, homeowners never need to worry about reprogramming or settings adjustments.

 Upflow Brining on metered softeners calculates exactly how much salt is needed to regenerate.
 Thus, providing the softest water, with the least amount of waste.
 Downflow brining is older technology in which hard water enters from above the resin bed and is required to flow throughout the resin to complete the ion-exchange process in order to soften the water.